VIS4ROB-lab/ccm_slam/readme.md

 roscd ccmslam
 rviz -d conf/rviz/ccmslam.rviz
 ```
 The RVIZ window shows in the center the maps known to the server.
-When two maps are merged, a red line indicates the position of the merge in the two maps, and after completion of the merge stepone map is algined to the other.
-If no merge thakes place, the maps are just overlayed, yet there ist no refernce between the maps.
+When two maps are merged, a red line indicates the position of the matching locations in the two maps, and after completion of the merge step, one map is aligned to the other.
+If no merge takes place, the maps are just overlaid, yet there is no reference between the maps.
 The maps of limited size of the agents can also be displayed in RVIZ, however they are hidden by default.
 By activating ```MarkerCX``` and ```MapPointsCX``` in the RVIZ sidebar, the respective trajectory and map points onboard agent X will be displayed in the background.
 You can change the odometry frames of the maps on the server and agent launch files.